Looking for alternative search engines to Google? Here are the 37 best search engines other than Google.

 Looking for only images that you can repurpose, use for commercial purposes, or modify?
 Try the Creative Commons Search which will allow you to look through multiple sources including Flickr, Google Images, Wikimedia, and YouTube.

 Wikimedia Commons has over 12 million files in their database of freely usable images, sound bites, and videos.
 Use the search box or browse by categories for different types of media.

 Looking for video to embed on your website or simply entertain you?
 Try these video search engines that look across multiple sources to find what you need.

 Yahoo Video Search allows you to search through video content from their own network, YouTube, Dailymotion, Metacafe, Myspace, Hulu, and other online video providers for videos on any topic.

-360Daily allows you to go beyond YouTube to find videos on any topic from hundreds of sites including big names like YouTube and Hulu.
-If you’re looking for video, you’ll likely find it here.
+sidereel allows you to go beyond YouTube to find shows on dozens of streaming platforms like HBO and Hulu.
+If you’re looking for streaming videos, you’ll likely find it here.

 29. AOL Video Search